trans-travel/trans-travel/us/id.md

 ## Medical Care

  * Trans medical care is legal for adults.
- * If H0345 is signed by the governor, it would ban Medicaid and other state funds to be used for adult trans care (updated Mar.
-17, 2025).
+ * H0345 bans Medicaid and other state funds to be used for adult trans care (updated Mar.
+20, 2025).
  * Trans medical care is illegal for anyone under 18 (including puberty blockers, hormone therapy, and surgery.
 This law is [being challenged](https://www.acluidaho.org/en/news/idaho-families-sue-block-idahos-ban-health-care-trans-youth), but is currently in effect.
  * Therapists can use 2024 S1352 to discriminate against trans persons.
- * If [H0345](https://legiscan.com/ID/bill/H0345/2025) is signed by the governor, it would prevent medicaid funds being used for trans healthcare (verified Mar.
-17, 2025).
  * If [H0059](https://legiscan.com/ID/drafts/H0059/2025) is signed by
    the governor, it would allow disclosure of medical information when a violation of healthcare law (including transphobic laws) is